sabourke/prefactor-1/docs/source/calibrator.rst

 *Data selection and calibration options*

-- ``refant``: name of the station that will be used as a reference for the phase plotting, polarization alignment, Faraday rotation fitting, and clock/dTEC fitting steps.
+- ``refant``: name of the station that will be used as a reference for the phase plotting, polarization alignment, Faraday rotation fitting, and clock/dTEC fitting steps (default: ``CS001HBA0``).

     .. note::